Trademark Threats on Instagram, TikTok, Facebook, and Other Social Media

 Recording of a 90-minute premium CLE webinar with Q&A

-This CLE webinar will provide best practices for attorneys on confronting the trademark infringement and counterfeiting threats by users of social networking websites.
+This CLE course will provide best practices for attorneys on confronting the trademark infringement and counterfeiting threats by users of social networking websites.
 The panel will outline strategies for businesses and their counsel to police and protect against unauthorized use of their brands on these websites.

 - Current IP trends surrounding the use of social media platforms, including Twitter, Facebook, Pinterest and others